lennertderyck/dashboard/README.md

 #### Development

-Use de NPM script detection in VS Code: `build:development`
+Using de NPM script detection in VS Code: `build:development` or

 Using the commandline